Klipper3d/klipper/docs/TMC_Drivers.md

 bus).
 The board's schematic is often a useful reference for finding which devices are on an SPI bus and their associated pins.

+## Why did I get a "TMC reports error: ..." error?

+This type of error indicates the TMC driver detected a problem and has disabled itself.
+That is, the driver stopped holding its position and ignored movement commands.
+If Klipper detects that an active driver has disabled itself, it will transition the printer into a "shutdown" state.

+Some common errors and tips for diagnosing them:

+**TMC reports error: ... ot=1(OvertempError!)"**: This indicates the motor driver disabled itself because it became too hot.
+Typical solutions are to decrease the stepper motor current, increase cooling on the stepper motor driver, and/or increase cooling on the stepper motor.

+**TMC reports error: ...
+ShortToGND** OR **LowSideShort**: This indicates the driver has disabled itself because it detected very high current passing through the driver.
+This may indicate a loose or shorted wire to the stepper motor or within the stepper motor itself.

+**TMC reports error: ... reset=1(Reset)** OR **CS_ACTUAL=0(Reset?)**
+OR **SE=0(Reset?)**: This indicates that the driver has reset itself mid-print.
+This may be due to voltage or wiring issues.

+**TMC reports error: ... uv_cp=1(Undervoltage!)**: This indicates the driver has detected a low-voltage event and has disabled itself.
+This may be due to wiring or power supply issues.

 ## How do I tune spreadcycle/coolstep/etc. mode on my drivers?

 The [Trinamic website](https://www.trinamic.com/) has guides on